cemac/Hadgem2WRF/CONTRIBUTING.md

 Provide more context by answering these questions:

 * **Did the problem start happening recently** I.e. is this only in the latest version
-* **If the problem started happening recently,** can you reproduce the problem in an older version? [the releases page]().<!-- LINK TO RELEASE TAB IN REPO-->
+* **is this version specific**
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * **Is the problem related to a certain set of data?**

 Include details about your configuration and environment:

-* **Which version are you using?** You can get the exact version by running <!-- insert command --> `version` in python after importing the module
 * **What's the name and version of the OS you're using**?
-We highly recommend using <!-- Typically UNIX -->
+We highly recommend using UNIX

 ### Feature Requests

 This section guides you through submitting an enhancement suggestion for the Storm Scripts module, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 When you are creating an enhancement suggestion, please include as many details as possible.
-Fill in [the template](https://github.com/cemac/StormTrackingScripts/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFEATURE+REQUEST%5D), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/cemac/Hadgem2WRF/issues/new/choose), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion